-The most common causes of a blown head gasket on a dirt bike are overheating, a poorly installed gasket, or a gasket failure.
+The most common causes of a blown head gasket on a dirt bike are overheating, a poorly installed gasket, a cracked head, or a gasket failure.

 Keeping your dirt bike at the proper temperature is very important.
 The more times you boil it over and have coolant spewing out the overflow, the more likely it is to cause bigger problems.

 Bad gasket installation

 The head gasket is made to seal out the mating surfaces of the cylinder and cylinder head.
 If you don’t properly install the new gasket, leave some of the old gasket material on a mating surface, or reuse an old head gasket, the high pressure of the engine will likely blow the gasket.

 A cracked cylinder or cylinder head can cause lots of problems, including overheating, coolant leaking, or oil leaking.
 These can lead to a blown head gasket, but in any case, a cracked head is a rare but major problem on a dirt bike.